schickling/schickling.github.io/_posts/2014-07-12-livereload-for-phonegap-cordova-ionic.md

 While working on applications using this plugin I was really annoyed by the compile time.
 I'm working with web technologies and want to see the changes immediately, like I'm used to.

 After a lot of research I found the new [PhoneGap Developer App](http://app.phonegap.com).
-All you have to do is to install the mobile app on your target device ([iOS](https://itunes.apple.com/app/id843536693)/[Android](https://play.google.com/store/apps/details?id=com.adobe.phonegap.app)) and run the following command in your terminal:
+All you have to do, is to install the mobile app on your target device ([iOS](https://itunes.apple.com/app/id843536693)/[Android](https://play.google.com/store/apps/details?id=com.adobe.phonegap.app)) and run the following command in your terminal:

 ```sh
 $ phonegap serve